 Term Length: Full-time, temporary, 4- 6 months, can extend if wanted

-Members are eligible for an AmeriCorps education award upon successful completion of the term.
-The education award amount is dependent upon the length of service
+AmeriCorps Award: Members are eligible for an AmeriCorps education award upon successful completion of the term.
+This term is equivalent to a 675 hr term under AmeriCorps.

 Program and Position Summary:

-Arizona Conservation Corps (AZCC) engages motivated Indigenous young adults, ages 18 – 30, to complete challenging and impactful conservation and service projects throughout the western United States.
+Arizona Conservation Corps (AZCC) engages motivated young adults, ages 18 – 30, to complete challenging and impactful conservation and service projects throughout the western United States.
 Projects may include trail construction & maintenance, habitat improvement, hazardous fuels reduction, re-vegetation, historic preservation, and local environmental service projects.
-AZCC provides opportunities for members to learn about the local environment and issues surrounding conservation.
+AZCC provides opportunities for members to learn about the local environment and conservation issues.